geraintluff/jsfx/README.md

 ![screenshot](Hammer And Chord.png)

+It has two resonators for each note (left and right) and they can be detuned ([audio demo](audio-demos/Hammer And Chord detune demo.mp3)).

+If your input audio is tonal (e.g. speech) and those frequencies are coming through, the "de-tonal" setting puts a ring-modulator before each resonator to make it atonal. ([audio demo](Hammer And Chord ringmod demo.mp3))

 ## MIDI Gate

 This effect is a simple MIDI-controlled gate.
 When a MIDI note is down (any MIDI note), the audio is passed through.
 Note velocity controls the amplitude, with the loudest value (unit gain) being determined by the "Max Velocity" control. ([audio demo](audio-demos/midi-gate.mp3))

 ![screenshot](MIDI Gate.png)

+You can also use it with a fast-paced pattern to produce an effect similar to Bad Connection. ([audio demo](https://geraintluff.github.io/jsfx/audio-demos/midi-gate-fast.mp3))